+Figure 2 Genetic population structure based on 286 SNP markers analyzed by Principal Component Analyses depicting axis 1 (explaining 60.1% of the variance) and axis 2 (explaining 16.2% of the variance; left panel) and axes 1 and 3 (explaining 9.9% of the variance; right panel).
+Samples are numbered and colored according to Fig. 1.
+Each label shows the barycenter of each study site.

-The Principal Component Analysis (PCA) revealed a strong genetic structure separating five clusters (Fig. 2A).
-Along the first two axes (Fig. 2A, left panel), explaining 60.1% and 16.2% of the variance, the PCA showed clear differentiation between North Atlantic (sites 1-5, in red), South Atlantic (sites 7-12, in blue), Mediterranean Sea (sites 13-25, site 16 excluded, in green) and Thau lagoon (site 16, in pink).
+The Principal Component Analysis (PCA) revealed clear differentiation separating five clusters (Fig. 2).
+Along the first two axes (left panel), explaining 60.1% and 16.2% of the variance, the PCA showed clear differentiation between North Atlantic (sites 1-5, in red), South Atlantic (sites 7-12, in blue), Mediterranean Sea (sites 13-25, lagoon site 16 excluded, in green) and Mediterranean Thau lagoon (site 16, in pink).
 Hossegor individuals (site 6, in purple) clustered either with the North Atlantic (12 individuals) or with the South Atlantic groups (3 individuals).
-Mediterranean sites spread out along the third axis (9.9% of the variance explained, Fig. 2A, right panel), with Bizerte (site 20, in gold) being closer to the Thau lagoon on the one hand, and Varna (site 25, in turquoise) standing out from the Mediterranean cloud on the other hand.
+Mediterranean sites spread out along the third axis (9.9% of the variance explained, right panel), with Bizerte (site 20, in gold) being closer to the Mediterranean Thau lagoon on the one hand, and Varna (Black Sea, site 25, in turquoise) standing out from the Mediterranean group on the other hand.

-This pattern of genetic structure was also detected by the STRUCTURE analysis (Fig. 2B).
-Five clusters were identified, composed by: 1- the North Atlantic sites, 2- the South Atlantic sites, 3- the Mediterranean sites, 4- Thau lagoon and 5- Varna.
-A gradient of introgression is visible along the Atlantic coasts, with a decreasing proportion of south Atlantic cluster ancestry north to Hossegor (site 6), suggesting asymmetrical gene flow.
-While most individuals from Hossegor shared the North Atlantic genetic background, three individuals were genetically assigned to the South Atlantic genetic background.
-Bizerte (site 20), and to a lesser extent Chalkida (site 24), proved to have mixed ancestries from Thau lagoon and Mediterranean clusters.
+This pattern of genetic structure was also detected by the STRUCTURE analysis, of which the output composed of five clusters is presented in Supporting Information S3.
+By selecting a K-value of five, we distinguished identical clusters composed by: 1- the North Atlantic sites, 2- the South Atlantic sites, 3- the Mediterranean Sea sites, 4- the Mediterranean Thau lagoon and 5- Varna.
+Similar to the PCA (Fig. 2), a gradient of introgression is visible along the Atlantic coasts, with a decreasing proportion of South Atlantic cluster ancestry North of Hossegor (site 6).
+While most Hossegor individuals belong to the North Atlantic genetic background, three individuals were genetically assigned to the South Atlantic genetic background.
+Bizerte (site 20), and to a lesser extent Halkida (site 24), proved to have mixed ancestries from both Mediterranean lagoon and Sea clusters.
+Increasing the K-value resulted in additional clusters composed by Bizerte (site 20, K=6), Halkida (site 23, K=7), but then (K>7) no individuals were completely assigned to any new cluster.

-Representing the matrix of raw genotyping data (Fig. 2C) also clearly pointed out the delineations between the five detected clusters (highlighted by vertical dotted lines in Fig. 2C).
-The deepest node of Neighbor Joining tree (Fig. 1D) separated two groups, one composed by the North Atlantic Ocean sites only, and the second by South Atlantic and all Mediterranean Sea sites.
-Concerning the Mediterranean Sea group, Thau and Bizerte lagoons clustered together, and with Varna (site 25).
-Mediterranean group and Chalkida clustered together, also separated by one internal node to Varna.
+Altogether, distance-based (PCA) and model-based (Structure) analyses supported the identification of five clusters, a pattern also showed by the visualization of raw mutli-locus genotype data (Supporting Fig. SI3B).
+This representation illustrates that most markers contribute to the signal of five genetic clusters.

-No significant departure from panmixia was observed within each cluster (Table SI1).
-Further, genetic homogeneity was observed between sites within each cluster (Table SI2).
-In contrast, Fisher exact tests revealed significant differences in allelic frequencies among clusters (p-value < 0.001), with significant differentiation being observed for all pairwise comparisons (FST ranging from 0.025 between the Mediterranean cluster and Chalkida to 0.257 between the North Atlantic cluster and Varna).
+Importantly, no significant departure from panmixia was observed within each cluster (SI2).
+Furthermore, genetic homogeneity was observed between sites within each cluster (SI2).
+In contrast, Fisher exact tests revealed significant differences in allelic frequencies among clusters (p-value < 0.001), with significant differentiation being observed for all pairwise comparisons (FST ranging from 0.024 between the Mediterranean Sea cluster and Halkida to 0.260 between the North Atlantic cluster and Varna).